-This triangle quilt is very quick to sew and a great project for a beginning quilter.
-If you like this quilt project you may also enjoy this Hexagon Quilt Tutorial.
+This triangle quilt is speedy to sew and a great project for a beginning quilter.
+If you like this quilt project, you may also enjoy this Hexagon Quilt Tutorial.

 We just returned from getting my daughter set up for her 2nd year of college.
 I can’t believe she’s old enough for college, let alone old enough to be starting her second year!

 Before she graduated High School, she picked out some fabric that she liked for a quilt for her dorm room.
 She went with Out to Sea by Sarah Jane, as she’s a huge fan of pink and navy.
 We ordered the fabric, then it sat.

 Distracted by all of the deadlines I had to meet the last year, her project never made it to the top of the “to do” list.
 How does that saying about the shoemaker’s children go???

 She was in London over the summer for study abroad, and I decided that I’d finish the quilt while she was gone.
 That way, she could take it to school with her this year.

 She left the design of the quilt up to me, in fact, she had no opinion on the layout.
 I had been itching to make a triangle quilt and thought this would be a great project for it.

 This quilt is made from a basket of scraps.
 Because of this, you won’t find a “precise” tutorial here.
 Instead, you will find a set of instructions to make your own scrappy triangle quilt!

 I know it can seem intimidating to sew this way, especially if you’re new to quilting.
 Don’t be afraid to make something your own!
 There are no quilt “rules” that you have to live by.
 This quilt can be any size you’d like!

 As for fabric yardage estimates, I think this quilt is best made “scrappy.”
 With that in mind, it works well for a “stash buster” quilt.
 Meaning you can use up some of your stashed and leftover fabrics while making it.